-In addition, since the Company's delisting from the American Stock Exchange in September 2000, the Company's common stock has been traded on the OTC Bulletin Board, a NASD-sponsored inter-dealer quotation system.
+The Company's common stock trades on the OTC Bulletin Board, a NASD-sponsored inter-dealer quotation system.
 As the Company's common stock is not quoted on a stock exchange and is not qualified for inclusion on the NASD Small-Cap Market, our common stock could be subject to a rule by the Securities and Exchange Commission that imposes additional sales practice requirements on broker-dealers who sell such securities to persons other than established customers and accredited investors.
 For transactions covered by this rule, the broker-dealer must make a special suitability determination for the purchaser and have received the purchaser's written consent for a transaction prior to sale.
 Consequently, the rule may affect the ability of broker-dealers to sell the Company's common stock and the ability of purchasers in the offering to sell the common stock received upon conversion of the Preferred Shares in the secondary market.
-There is no guaranty that an active trading market for our common stock will be maintained on the OTC Bulletin Board.
+There is no guarantee that an active trading market for our common stock will be maintained on the OTC Bulletin Board.
 Investors may be not able to sell their shares of common stock quickly or at the latest market price if trading in our common stock is not active.